faryal1907/dystopia/README.md

-# VOXA - AI-Powered Accessible Reading Platform
+# DYSTOPIA - AI-Powered Accessible Reading Platform

 > Making reading inclusive, accessible, and empowering for everyone through AI and machine learning.

-VOXA is a comprehensive accessibility-focused reading platform designed for individuals with dyslexia and reading difficulties.
+DYSTOPIA is a comprehensive accessibility-focused reading platform designed for individuals with dyslexia and reading difficulties.
 It provides advanced AI features including text-to-speech, real-time translation, comprehension testing, and speed reading training to make reading more accessible and enjoyable.

 ---

-<<<<<<< Updated upstream
 ## 🌟 Complete Feature Set

 ### 🎯 **7 Core Features**